 - Stadium tours do not happen on the day of matches.
 In fact a general rule is 12h00 the day before the match and 12h00 after the day of the match.
 It’s not for security (although that is a factor), it’s actually for the television crews.

 - Be very aware of the actual date and time of kick-off.
 Approximately eight weeks prior to the match, the television companies (Sky Sports, BT, ESPN etc.) get hold of the schedule and move the games around.
 If you buy a ticket for a match that has not had the kick-off confirmed, you will not receive any refunds should the new date and time not work for you (Saturday games will move to Sunday or Monday).

 - English fans sing.
 They sing in unison unlike anything you have seen at a sports event (in South Africa at least).
 It is a good idea to Google the fan networks of your club and update yourself on the songs they sing.
 Bear in mind they change quickly, according to the news over the preceding few weeks.

 - You will have heard horror stories regarding safety and opposition fans.
 That was the 1970s and 1980s.
 Football stadiums are a much better place now, however, do not turn up at Newcastle’s stadium in a Middlesbrough shirt – it probably won’t be a pleasant experience (you won’t be allowed in the stadium for a start – unless you are in the away fans section).
 Don’t wear the colours of any opposition team – Colours in the UK means the football strip.

 Most of all, go out there, have a great day and may your team win!

-Mark Buck is the Managing Director if United Europe (Pty) Ltd, a tour wholesaler based in South Africa that has and still operates as an official sub-agent to two official ticket holders of the English Premier League, La Liga, Serie A and Ligue 1.
+United Europe prides itself in being an official sub-agent to two official ticket holders of the English Premier League, La Liga, Serie A and Ligue 1.
 For the last eight years, NO client of United Europe’s has ever been left outside a stadium.